American School of Classical Studies at Athens

 The Edward Capps Fellowship, the Doreen Canaday Spitzer Fellowship, and the Eugene Vanderpool Fellowship (unrestricted in area of research) (stipend for each is $11,500)

 Eligibility: Advanced graduate students in classical studies, ancient Mediterranean studies, post-classical Greek studies, or related fields who have a specific project that requires extended residence in Greece.
-Applicants must have completed the Regular Program or one academic year (Sept. – May) as a Student Associate Member.
+All applicants must have completed the Regular Program or one full academic year (Sept. – May) as a Student Associate Member.
+(Regular or Student Associate Members resident in Athens from Sept.
+2019 through March 2020 are also eligible to apply).

-Terms: Stipend of $11,500 plus room and board (in Athens) and waiver of fees.
-The Kress Fellowship specifically provides a stipend of $15,000 plus room and board (in Athens) and waiver of fees.
+Terms: Stipend of $11,500 plus room and board (in Loring Hall) and waiver of fees.
+The Kress Fellowship specifically provides a stipend of $15,000 plus room and board (in Loring Hall) and waiver of fees.
 A final report is due at the end of the award period, and the ASCSA expects that copies of all publications that result from research conducted as a Fellow of the ASCSA be contributed to the relevant library of the School.
-Students will be required to give a public presentation of their current research.
+Fellows are required to give a public presentation of their research.

 The awards will be announced by April 1.